-Principle 6: Establish Clear & Transparent Data Use: We must adopt and communicate clear policies and procedures so that all Californians and the organizations that serve them can understand both the purpose of data collection, exchange, and use.
+that all Californians and the organizations that serve them can understand both the purposes and practices of data collection, exchange, and use.

-- Data collection, exchange, and use policies and practices should be open and transparent to patients and all other data exchange participants. - We should establish policies that help individuals know what personal health information exists about them, and how it may be used, accessed, exchanged and maintained. - The purposes for which personal health data are collected, exchanged and used should be specified at the time they are acquired; only information that is reasonably necessary for specified purposes should be collected, exchanged, and used. - We should establish policies that make it as easy for individuals to authorize the disclosure and use of sensitive health and human service information.
+- Data collection, exchange, and use policies and practices should be open and transparent to patients and all other data exchange participants. - We should establish policies that help individuals know what personal health information exists about them, and how it may be used, accessed, exchanged and maintained. - The purposes for which personal health data are collected, exchanged and used should be specified at the time they are acquired; only information that is reasonably necessary for specified purposes should be collected, exchanged, and used. - We should establish policies that make it as easy for individuals to authorize the disclosure and use of especially sensitive health and human service information such as behavioral health information.

-Principle 7: Adhere to Data Exchange Standards: We must adhere to federal, state and industry recognized standards, policies, best practices, and procedures.
+Principle 7: Adhere to Data Exchange Standards: We must adhere to federal, state and industry recognized standards, policies, best practices, and procedures in order to advance interoperability and usability.

-- Data exchange participants must adhere to applicable standards for electronic health information collection, exchange, and use that have been identified by CalHHS's DxF, drawing from those adopted by the U.S. Department of Health and Human Services (HHS), the U.S. Office of the National Coordinator (ONC), and other relevant federal agencies. - Where federal or state standards do not exist, we must establish data sharing standards that are necessary to meet the state's Data Exchange Framework's goals.
+- Data exchange participants must adhere, at a minimum, to applicable standards for electronic health information collection, exchange, and use that have been identified by CalHHS's DxF, drawing from those adopted by the U.S. Department of Health and Human Services (HHS), the U.S. Office of the National Coordinator (ONC), the U.S. Office for Civil Rights (OCR), and other relevant federal agencies. - Where federal or state standards do not exist, we must establish data sharing standards that are necessary to meet the state's Data Exchange Framework's goals.